crankyspock/rpi-pid-chamber/README.md

 Note that it is not important which of of these two GPIO pins are connected to which IBT_2 pins.
 They can be set correctly in the software.

 Strip the wires at the ends of the twin core/heavy duty hook-up wires.
 Connect the red and black wires of one end to the M+ and M- terminal block.
+These wires power the peltier cooler located between the two heatsinks of the Thermoelectric Cooler Module.

 Carefully turn the IBT_2 module/driver upside-down so the heat sink is facing upwards and screw the module to the tapped metal spacers.